Platonic-Systems/generics-sop-examples/doc/edit.md

 ([View haddocks](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP.html#t:NS))

-When the value is `Z` it indicates the first sum constructor; when it is `S .
-Z` it is the second, and so on.
-Our `breakfast` value above uses `These`, which is the 3rd constructor.
+When the value is `Z`, it indicates the first sum constructor.
+When the value is `S .
+Z`, it indicates the second constructor, and so on.
+Our `breakfast` value above uses `These`, which is the third constructor.
 So, to construct the SOP representation of this value directly, we would use `S .
 S .
 Z`.
 This is exactly what we saw above (repeated here):

 ```haskell
 -- Note the `S .
 S .
 Z`